 Figure 2.
-Cloud distribution of FY-4A over the Taklimakan Desert on 6 February, 2022, local time (UTC+8).
-The red circle symbol represents the study site MinFeng.
+Cloud distribution of FY-4A over the Taklimakan Desert from 11:30 to 18:00 LT (UTC+8) on 6 February 2022.
+The red circle symbol represents the study site Minfeng.
 The white box represents the drawing area of the subgraph.

 3.1.2 Cloud top temperature and cloud phase